BEYOND MELBOURNE

 Things to do in Victoria

 Melbourne is the capital of Victoria, the state that’s wedged into the south-east corner of Australia.
-If you’ve fallen in love with Melbourne but you’re itching to discover more, here are some of the best things to do in Victoria.
+If you’ve fallen in love with Melbourne but you’re itching to discover more, this page covers recommendations for some of the best things to do in Victoria.

 Why visit Victoria?